-We implemented the individual-level SIR model (Section 2) using the data described in Section 2.1.
-The posterior medians and 95% credible intervals for the parameters in this model are shown in Table 1.
-The estimated intercepts are negative and relatively large.
-This corresponds to a small probability of transitioning out of the S category at very young ages, which agrees with observed transition behavior.
+Posterior estimates and symmetric 95% credible intervals for the individual-level vertical transmission model parameters transitioning out of the S category at very young ages, which agrees with observed transition behavior.
 The 95% credible interval for the coefficient for mother's status (1 if diagnostically negative, 0 otherwise) is right-skewed; 85.5% of sampled parameter estimates are less than zero.
 This suggests some protective effect of being born to an S mother.
-This corresponds to a greater risk for an $S \rightarrow \mathcal{F}$ transition before age 3 for pups born to $\mathcal{F}$ mothers (Figure 2, center).
+This corresponds to a greater risk for an $S \rightarrow I$ transition before age 3 for pups born to I mothers (Figure 2, center).
 This is also apparent in the results for $\beta_3$ , the interaction between pup age and mother's status (Table 1).